ValentinKlamka/JobInterviewAssistant/README.md

 5. Save the file and close it.

-What happens internally is that this gets passed to ChatGPT at each request: ``cv_summary_prompt= {"role": "assistant", "content": "Summary of the CV of the interviewed person:"+cv_summary}``
+What happens internally is that this gets passed to ChatGPT at each request: ``cv_summary_prompt= {"role": "assistant", "content": "Summary of the CV of the interviewed person:"+cv_summary}``.

+Similarly you can also provide a summary of the job description.
+Just generate a summary with Bing AI and  copy the job description into the `job_description.md` file in the `JobInterviewAssistant` folder.
+It gets passed in the following fashion: ``job_description_prompt= {"role": "assistant", "content": "Job description summary: "+job_description}``.

 ### Interview